The famous French Quarter of New Orleans is home to many influential cocktails in the history of mixology. And one of them is the Vieux Carré.

 History of the Vieux Carré

-The components are Cognac, French Brandy, American Rye Whiskey, and sweet Italian Vermouth.
+The components of the Vieux Carre are French Cognac, French Brandy, American Rye Whiskey, and sweet Italian Vermouth.
 A brilliant representation of the diverse American society in the early 20th century.

-But now, back to the cocktail.
 The Vieux Carré is an intense, boozy, and bold mix.
 It's sweet, bitter, smooth, and very alcoholic.
-And that is a major reason why this cocktail is still on many cocktail menus all over the country.
+And its simple yet refined classiness is a principal reason why this cocktail is still on many cocktail menus all over the country.

 What does Vieux Carré mean?

 Vieux Carré literally translates to Old Quarter.
 Vieux means old, and Carré quarter or square.
 And common nickname for the French Quarter was Old Quarter.